AlmudenaZhou/data-engineer-gharchive/spark/README.md

 ## Steps:

-1. Load the data from the parquet_folder using wildcards for the period you want (Google Storage or locally)
+1. Load the data from the parquet_folder using wildcards for the desired period (Google Storage or locally)
-2. Perform the [Things to do](#things-to-do) to create a new table
+2. Implement the [Final transformations](#final-transformations) to create a new table.
-3. Save the new table (BigQuery or locally)
+3. Save the new table (BigQuery or locally).
+The table is partitioned by action_time to accommodate the data retrieved over time intervals.
+Additionally, it's clustered by last_actor_login to facilitate user-based analysis.

 ## How to use:

 ### DataProc in Google Cloud

-1. Enter Google Cloud Console, Dataproc API and habilitate it.
+1. Access the Google Cloud Portal and enable the Dataproc API.
 1. Create a cluster.
-I create a Computer Engine.
+I utilized a Computer Engine for this step.
-1. Create a job filling correctly the fields
+1. Create a job and fill the fields

-The complete steps are explain in this video: [Connecting Spark to Big Query](https://www.youtube.com/watch?v=HIm2BOj8C0Q&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=69)
+For detailed instructions, refer to this video: [Connecting Spark to Big Query](https://www.youtube.com/watch?v=HIm2BOj8C0Q&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=69)

 ### Local

 **Setup**:

-You need to have installed the following jars:
-- spark-bigquery-with-dependencies
-- google-api-client
-- gcs-connector-hadoop3
-And save them in the jars folder at the spark folder
+Make sure you have the following jars installed and saved in the jars folder within the Spark directory:
+- `spark-bigquery-with-dependencies`
+- `google-api-client`
+- `gcs-connector-hadoop3`

-run the python \__main.__.py with the args:
+Run the Python script \_\_main__.py with the following arguments:
 - `--input (-i)`: path (wildcards can be used) where your data is located
 - `--output (-o)`: project_id.dataset_id.table where the data will be saved.
-The projec_id and the dataset_id(`bq_dataset_name`) has to be the same as the ones specified at `variables.tf` in the terraform folder.
+The projec_id and the dataset_id(`bq_dataset_name`) must match those specified in the `variables.tf` file in the Terraform folder.
 The table must not exist.

-I left the temporary folder needed as the generic gs bucket gharchive_capstone_project, since it's already been created.
-However, it would be cleaner to create one specifically for that.
-Important, the gs bucket it must be already created at pyspark code runtime.
+Note: The temporary folder needed is set as the generic Google Storage bucket gharchive_capstone_project.
+However, it would be cleaner to create a dedicated bucket.
+Ensure the Google Storage bucket is already created at runtime.